U.S., Turkey agree to try to resolve issues: State Department

 “I hope they’ll see this for what it is, a demonstration that we’re very serious,” Pompeo said of the sanctions.
 “We consider this one of the many issues that we have with the Turks.”

 “Brunson needs to come home.
 As do all the Americans being held by the Turkish government.
 Pretty straightforward.
 They’ve been holding these folks for a long time.
 These are innocent people,” he said.

-“We are going to work to see if we can find a way forward; I am hopeful that we can,” Pompeo said.
+“We are going to work to see if we can find a way forward; I am hopeful that we can.”

 The United States has also been seeking the release of three locally employed embassy staff detained in Turkey.

 The U.S. Treasury Department announced sanctions against Turkish Justice Minister Abdulhamit Gul and Interior Minister Suleyman Soylu on Wednesday.
-It said they played leading roles in organizations responsible for the arrest and detention of Brunson, an evangelical Christian pastor who has lived in Turkey for more than two decades.
+It said they played leading roles in organizations responsible for the arrest and detention of Brunson, an evangelical Christian who has lived in Turkey for more than two decades.

 Turkey’s lira tumbled to a record low beyond 5 to the dollar after the sanctions move.
 The sell-off, which also hammered Turkey’s stocks and debt risk profile, reflected deepening investor concern over tensions with the United States, a NATO ally and major trading partner.